Jagrati1213/nike-clone/README.md

 - Add backend
 - make SEO for this
 ## ##
-* This is my Tailwind Base project *
+* It was Tailwind CSS used project *
 ## ##
 *You Can check out the [nike](https://Jagrati1213.github.io/nike-clone)*
 ![image](https://user-images.githubusercontent.com/85276293/189605793-e34aeec2-708e-42bf-8b79-dd5f9dcd5fd0.png)